-Installing the Main Air Shroud
+Installing the Air Shroud

 1. Lay the chassis on a flat, stable surface and remove the chassis cover.
-2. Ensure that the serverboard, CPU, heatsink and memory are all properly installed.
-3. If necessary, move any cables that interfere with the air shroud placement.
-4. Place the air shroud in the chassis.
-The air shroud fits just behind the three fans in the fan rack.
+2. If necessary, move any cables that interfere with the air shroud placement.
+3. Place the air shroud in the chassis.
+The air shroud fits just behind the two fans closest to the power supply.
 Slide the air shroud into the grooves just behind the fan rack.
+4. If necessary, the perforated tabs on either side of the air shroud may be removed to ensure a proper fit.